 For billions of people around the world, the law is broken.
 It’s an abstraction — or worse, a threat — but not something we can use to exercise our basic rights.

 Namati is building a global movement of grassroots advocates who empower people to understand, use, and shape the law.
 These “barefoot lawyers” form a dynamic, creative frontline that can squeeze justice out of even broken systems.

-Namati’s Fellowships are part or full-time positions requiring a minimum of 12 weeks’ commitment (we are flexible with start dates).
+This is a part or full-time position requiring a minimum of 12 weeks’ commitment (we are flexible with start dates).

 Please note we strongly prefer for your application materials (cover letter, CV, and writing samples) to be uploaded in one PDF.